 Graham's Corner real estate guide & listings for sale

-In Graham's Corner, and the remaining dwellings are mainly small apartment buildings and townhouses.
-This part of the municipality is primarily composed of four or more bedroom and three bedroom homes.
-Roughly 60% of the units in the neighbourhood are occupied by homeowners while the rest are rented.
-Roughly 40% of properties in this area were built in the 1960s and 1970s, while the majority of the remaining buildings were built pre-1960 and in the 1980s.
+In Graham's Corner, many dwellings are single detached homes, but small apartment buildings and townhouses are also present in the housing stock.
+This neighbourhood offers mainly four or more bedroom and three bedroom homes.
+Homeowners occupy around 60% of the units in Graham's Corner and 40% are occupied by renters.
+The homes in this part of Halifax are quite old, because around 40% of its dwellings were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.

 Parents and their kids will appreciate that no matter where their home is situated in Graham's Corner, primary schools and daycares are nearby.
 On the other hand, this part of Halifax does not have any high schools.
 With respect to eating, a supermarket is ordinarily accessible within a very short walk from any home in Graham's Corner.
 Moreover, home buyers won't have to look far to take advantage of the closest cafe, and there are also a few restaurants in this neighbourhood.
 It is also a rather short distance to a decent choice of clothing stores.